It’s 2021 at last! And never before has clearing out your house and starting afresh been sooo needed.

 Option 3: Give away to family, friends & neighbours

-You can also find Facebook groups dedicated to helping your local community, like this Covid-19 Support and Positivity Cardiff group who welcome helpful items listed for free.
+You can also find Facebook groups dedicated to helping your local community, like this Covid-19 Support and Positivity Cardiff group which welcomes helpful items listed for free.
 For selling, use groups like South Wales Sales or sites like Cardiff Freeads.

 And if you’re not using luxury items or high-value stuff, perhaps you could know a frontline worker (maybe a teacher, a doctor, a nurse) who could do with a boost and your generosity – it could make their week.